Why aren't all programmes available?

-Due to the cost involved, we can’t acquire the rights for every programme we broadcast.
-Sometimes we’ll only be able to acquire the rights to stream a programme, but not to download it.
+We can’t always acquire iPlayer rights for every programme we broadcast.
+This is sometimes due to the cost involved in acquiring licences from third parties or maybe for other legal or contractual reasons.
+And sometimes we’ll only be able to acquire the rights to stream a programme, but not to download it.

 Here are some of the types of programmes that can be subject to rights restrictions:

-Film and sport – Sometimes rights agreements mean sporting events are only available for streaming on BBC iPlayer (not for downloading).
-In some programmes, like A Question of Sport, we may have to remove sporting footage for which we haven’t been able to acquire the rights.
+- Film and sport – Sometimes rights agreements mean sporting events are only available for streaming on BBC iPlayer (not for downloading).
+In some programmes, we may have to remove sporting footage for which we haven’t been able to acquire the rights.

-News Magazine Programmes – Some news magazine programmes (BBC Breakfast for example) are unavailable in iPlayer for rights reasons.
+- News Magazine Programmes – Some news magazine programmes (BBC Breakfast for example) are unavailable in BBC iPlayer for rights reasons.